 Created by a Fire Battalion Chief with 33 years of fire service experience.

-Communication Under Pressure SFD panels want organized, calm, direct answers.
-A department running over 70,000 calls per year across a dense and demanding urban jurisdiction needs firefighters who communicate clearly and perform under pressure.
+1. Communication Panels want organized, calm, direct answers.
 Candidates who ramble or lose structure signal a candidate who will struggle when it counts.
 Answer with confidence.
 Be direct.
 Let the panel finish their question before you speak.

-Ethical Decision Making Stockton panels will test your integrity directly.
-Situational questions around shortcuts, peer pressure, and policy compliance are standard.
+3. Integrity and Ethical Standards Panels will test your integrity directly through situational questions around shortcuts, peer pressure, and policy compliance.
 There is no gray area in your answer.
-Integrity is binary in the fire service — and SFD panels have heard every rationalization.
+Integrity is binary in the fire service — and experienced panels have heard every rationalization.

-Commitment to the Profession SFD receives strong candidate pools from across Central California every hiring cycle.
-Panels are looking for candidates who have done the work before they walked in — ride-alongs, fire science coursework, EMT or paramedic certification, physical preparation, and demonstrated knowledge of the department.
+5. Commitment to the Profession Panels are looking for candidates who have done the work before they walked in — ride-alongs, fire science coursework, EMT or paramedic certification, physical preparation, and demonstrated knowledge of this department specifically.
 Showing up unprepared signals you want a job.
 Showing up prepared signals you want this job.

-Stockton panels draw from the same core question bank used across major California departments.
+Panels draw from the same core question bank used across major California departments.
 Questions fall into four categories — behavioral, situational, background, and department knowledge.
 Every category is broken down in detail here:

 👉 Top 25 Firefighter Oral Board Questions